 History of Life Insurance: Where It Was and Where It Is Now

-Life insurance isn’t a modern invention–it’s been in existence since ancient Rome.
-People have been protecting their legacy and families for centuries on end.
-But when and how exactly did life insurance start?
+Life insurance is not a modern invention–it has existed since ancient Rome, so people have been protecting their legacy and families for centuries.
+But, when and how exactly did life insurance start?

 100 B.C.

-A Roman military leader by the name of Caius Marius came up with the idea of a burial club among his troops.
-Thus, in the event of an unexpected death of a club member, the members of that club would pay for the funeral.
-This became the start of the life insurance as we know it today.
+A Roman military leader, Caius Marius, came up with the idea of a burial club among his troops.
+Thus, in the event of an unexpected death of a club member, the remaining associates would pay for the funeral.
+Joining the club was optional.
+Yet, Roman soldiers also believed that failing to bury someone properly resulted in a miserable afterlife, so this belief likely contributed to club participation.
+Later, the league began issuing stipends upon a member’s passing.
+This association became the start of life insurance as we know it today.

 1688

-A coffee shop in London by the name of Edward Lloyd’s Coffee House was a popular place to meet ship captains and owners.
-It became a great place for shipping news and then eventually turned into a place for marine insurance.
-This was the start of the modern concept of insurance.
+A coffee shop in London, Edward Lloyd’s Coffee House, was a popular place to meet ship captains and owners.
+It became a useful place for shipping news and announcing maritime auction prices.
+Eventually, the coffee hotspot turned into a place for marine insurance.
+Bankers started accepting premium payments in exchange for bearing shipping risks for the announced scheduled routes.
+This instance was the start of the modern concept of insurance.
+The bankers would physically pen their names under the sailing vessels documented on the wall-to-wall covered blackboards, which displayed explicit information about each ship’s cargo, crew, destination, and weather.
+This activity led to coining a term that remains in the insurance business: underwriting.

 1837-1875

 The financial crisis created a shift toward mutualizing in 1837, and 17 mutuals that required little initial capital were chartered.
 The spread of these mutuals created a boom period for life insurance companies, thus prompting the foundation of the Widows and Orphans Friendly Society in Newark.
-They had only one product: burial insurance.
-This was the first company to make life insurance available to the working class.
-That company is what we know today as Prudential.
+John Dryden founded the company and aimed to provide life insurance for those in post-Civil War America who struggled financially.
+Initially, they had only one product: burial insurance.
+This organization was the first company to make life insurance available to the working class.
+Dryden oversaw his company for 36 years.
+It was renamed Prudential Insurance Company of America in 1877, and the organization continues today.

 1911-1930

-In 1911, Equitable Life Assurance Society wrote a policy covering all 125 employees of Pantasote Leather Company.
-This was the birth of group life insurance.
-After World War I, life insurance sales rose dramatically, and by the Great Depression, there were life insurance policies for almost as many people that lived in the United States at the time.
-Roughly 120 million policies.
+In 1911, the Equitable Life Assurance Society wrote a policy covering all 125 employees of Pantasote Leather Company.
+This situation was the birth of group life insurance.
+After World War I, life insurance sales rose dramatically.
+By the Great Depression, there were life insurance policies for almost as many people living in the United States.
+The total was roughly 120 million policies.

 1965-1976